 - Killer Robot: The main antagonists of the game.
 The Intellivision version introduces new killer robots as your score rises, with each new robot introducing a new feature (in order: the ability to track you, a force field, an energy pulse that can absorb your own shots, an energy pulse that can destroy your bunker, and invisibility).

 - Maze Game/Shoot 'em Up: One of those hybrids from the early 1980s.

-- Non-Indicative Name: There really is no stalker in the game, unless you count the robots themselves.
+- Non-Indicative Name: There really is no "stalker" in the game, unless you count the robots themselves.

 - The Paralyzer: Bats and spiders.